-THE INTENTION OF THE STAFF AND FACULTY OF BLUE CLIFF COLLEGE IS ROOTED IN THE VERY NAME ITSELF.
-"BLUE CLIFF" IS TAKEN FROM AN ANCIENT ZEN TEXT, "BLUE CLIFF RECORDS", CONTAINING DIALOGUES BETWEEN ZEN MASTERS AND THEIR STUDENTS.
-"BLUE CLIFF" HAS COME TO SYMBOLIZE THE ROLE OF THE TEACHER IN BRINGING PERSONAL KNOWLEDGE AND INSIGHT TO A STUDENT, WHILE SIMULTANEOUSLY KINDLING THE FLAME OF HIS OR HER PERSONAL DEVELOPMENT AND PERSONAL AWARENESS.
 This catalog is not to be construed as a contract.
 Although every effort is made to ensure the accuracy of information in this catalog, no responsibility is assumed by Blue Cliff College for clerical, editorial or printing errors.
 At the time of preparation for printing, Blue Cliff College has attempted to present what most accurately describes the rules, policies, fees, course offerings and other matters.
 However, in its unfettered discretion, Blue Cliff College also reserves the right to change the policies governing admissions, tuition, fees or other expenses; to cancel programs or courses due to low enrollment or curricular changes; or to alter any policies affecting the student body.
 Tuition for students currently in school is changed only if authorized in the enrollment agreement and only if reasonable advance notice is provided.
 Any modifications made to course content will be made in accordance with the respective State's Department of Education guidelines and ACCSC or program specific state board approvals.
 The Accrediting Commission of Career Schools and Colleges (ACCSC) is a recognized accrediting agency by the US Department of Education.

 At Blue Cliff College there will be no discrimination on the basis of race, creed, religion, color, sex, sexual orientation, age, disability, or national origin in any of its policies, practices, or procedures.
 This principle applies to, but is not limited to, education programs, admissions, clinics, employment practices and financial aid.
 Enrollment at Blue Cliff College implies the acceptance of these conditions concerning all matters and failure to read this catalog does not excuse students from the requirements and policies required within.
-Illustration Sources for this catalog were purchased from iStockPhoto.com and Shutterstock.com.
+Illustration Sources for this catalog were purchased from AdobeStock, iStockPhoto and Shutterstock.
 While not all photographs in this publication were taken at the college, they do accurately present the general type and quality of equipment and facilities found at the college.

-Effective: January 1, 2019
+Effective: March 19, 2021